Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • Search of jails/prisons

-3. Contact all identified and appropriate relatives and NREFMs, unless the relative’s history of family or domestic violence makes the notification inappropriate, by phone or in person for whom an address and/or telephone number is available within thirty (30) days of the child's removal.
+3. If there is no UFF CSW assigned, contact all identified and appropriate relatives and NREFMs, or extended family members for an Indian child, unless the relative’s history of family or domestic violence makes the notification inappropriate, by phone or in person for whom an address and/or telephone number is available within thirty (30) days of the child's removal.
 If the relative or NREFM does not speak or read English, use an interpreter to communicate in their native language and provide written materials in their native language.

 1. Review all the contents of the Relative Notification Letter with them.